olabolola/olabola-site/_notes/movies2024.md

 title: All the Movies I watched in 2024
 created: 2024-12-26
 ---
 I use [Steph Ango's rating system](https://stephango.com/vault#:~:text=Rating%20system,a%20bad%20way) out of 7.
-They are ordered by date read.
+They are ordered by date watched.

 | Poster                                                                                                                                                  | Title                                                                                                               | Year | Director                                                                                                      | Rating |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- | ---- | ------------------------------------------------------------------------------------------------------------- | ------ |